litProgConTeXt/lpic-syntaxes/RubyGrammars/Readme.md

-The very crude tool `plist2rbGrammar` in the `OriginalGrammars` directory can be used to translate an existing grammar (in PList format) into a *rough* approximation to a Ruby Grammar.
+The very crude tool `plist2rbGrammar` in the `OriginalGrammars` directory can be used to translate an existing grammar (in PList format) into a *rough* approximation of a Ruby Grammar.
 Unfortunately any Ruby Grammar created using the `plist2rbGrammar` tool WILL need editing!

 At the moment the only existing grammars we have converted are: